bonigarcia/webdrivermanager/README.md

 ### Basic usage

-In order to use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml` (Java 8 or upper required):
+To use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml` (Java 8 or upper required):

 ```xml
 <dependency>